ibexa/documentation-developer/docs/guide/content_model.md

 The content structure in eZ Platform is based on "objects".
 An "object" in eZ Platform is called a Content item and represents a single piece of content: an article, a blog post, an image, a product, etc. Each Content item is an instance of a "class," called a Content Type.

-An introduction to the eZ content model aimed at non-developer users, is available at [Under the hood, concepts and organization](https://doc.ezplatform.com/projects/userguide/en/latest/under_the_hood/).
+An introduction to the eZ content model aimed at non-developer users, is available in [eZ Platform user documentation](https://doc.ezplatform.com/projects/userguide/en/latest/content_model/).

 ## Content items